yulonglim/tp/docs/DeveloperGuide.md

     * 2b1.
 TeachBook shows an error message.
       Use case ends.

-**Use case: UC09 - Give a remark to a student**
+**Use case: UC09 - Give remark to a student**

 MSS:

 1. User requests to give a remark to a specific student.
 2. TeachBook overwrites any existing remark of the student with the given remark.
-3. TeachBook shows a success message.

    Use case ends.

 Extensions:

 * 1a.
-The given index is invalid.
+The specified student does not exist.
     * 1a1.
 TeachBook shows an error message.

       Use case ends.